Trees are perennial plants that have a primary elongated stem, supporting many branches and leaves at the end of the branches.

 In the pagan religion, the tree signifies a good year for farming and trade and marks the end of a good harvest.
 Hence the tree is decorated as a symbol of good luck for the upcoming year of harvest.

 In Christian traditions, the Christmas tree is a symbol of faith in the religion.
-The tree is decorated and is placed typically at the center of the home.
+The tree is decorated and is placed at the centre of the home.
 Gifts are wrapped and placed beneath the tree.

-A Christmas star is placed at the top of the tree which is a direct representation of the north star.
+A Christmas star is placed at the top of the tree, directly representing the north star.

 Such tall and girthy pine, fir, and conifer trees are specifically grown in regions of North America and northern and central Europe to be used as Christmas trees during the season.